NunoSempere/clarivoyance/list/index.md

 - ★★★ AI Governance survey 26: By 2025/2030/2035, what proportion of leading labs will have published a statement on 'how they make high-stakes decisions regarding model development and deployment'.
 (Quote from p.19 of https://arxiv.org/pdf/2305.07153.pdf).

-- ★★★ AI Governance survey 27: By 2025/2030/2035, what proportion of leading labs will conduct [know-your-customer]((https://www.dowjones.com/professional/risk/glossary/know-your-customer/) screenings of organisations asking to access their most powerful AI models?
+- ★★★ AI Governance survey 27: By 2025/2030/2035, what proportion of leading labs will conduct [know-your-customer]((https://www.dowjones.com/professional/risk/glossary/know-your-customer/) screenings of organizations asking to access their most powerful AI models?

 - ★★ AI Governance survey 28: By 2025/2030/2035 what proportion of leading labs will 'perform rigorous background checks before hiring/appointing members of the board of directors, senior executives, and key employees.'
 (Quote from p.19 of https://arxiv.org/pdf/2305.07153.pdf).